 To ensure your trip is as safe and enjoyable as possible, we recommend you always check the weather and conditions of the road around the areas you plan to visit.
-Due to the rapidly changing weather and climate in Iceland, roads that are perfectly safe to travel one day could be particularly hazardous another, which affects the type of car and tyres you would want to consider for that journey.
+Due to the rapidly changing weather and climate in Iceland, roads that are perfectly safe to travel one day could be particularly hazardous the next, which affects the type of car and tires you would want to consider for that journey.

-You can keep up-to-date with road information from the Icelandic Road and Coastal Administration (IRCA) here.
+You can keep up-to-date with road information from the Icelandic Road and Coastal Administration (IRCA).

 Regardless of whether you are directly involved or not, every person (including tourists) is obliged by law to help and assist at the site of an accident.

 Below are a few of the important numbers you should have saved during your trip:

 Many tourists driving in Iceland for the first time find themselves confused by roundabouts.
 While roundabouts aren’t very frequent, you are more likely to come across them when entering Reykjavik or other large towns like Akureyri.

 To navigate them correctly and safely, you should know which exit you intend to take as you approach the roundabout.
 The rule is to only indicate when you are leaving the roundabout and not as you enter.